djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 * Choose the pivot element.
 * Divide the array into two halves.
 The first part contains all components that are smaller than the pivot, while the second contains all elements that are larger than the pivot.
-* Repeat for each subarray until you reach single element arrays.
+* Repeat the steps for each subarray until you reach single element arrays.

 <h2>Time complexity</h2>
 <code>O(nlogn)</code>